bradkeifer/esp32-HD44780/README.md

 ## General Information

 This repository hosts a ESP32 series Soc compatible driver for I2C-based alphanumeric Liquid Crystal Displays (LCD's) that use the Hitachi HD44780 controller.
+Additionally it provides some examples to assist in understanding the usage of the driver and to test its functionality.

 Inspired by and derived from the Arduino [LiquidCrystal_I2C](https://github.com/johnrickman/LiquidCrystal_I2C) driver and the subsequent basic port [ESP-IDF HD44780 (I2C) Driver](https://github.com/maxsydney/ESP32-HD44780).